qiyangduan/standard-models-1/telco/churn_prediction.md

 The following rules are created:
 * If the attribute is not defined:
   * if the data is numerical, take as one attribute
   * if the data is categorical and if it contains less than 10 values, convert them into one-in-K encoded columns.
+This encoder is saved for futher decoding.
 * if the attributes is defined as categorical, convert them into one-in-K encoded columns.
+This encoder is saved for futher decoding.
 *